openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 {{RFC7159}} representation of the new configuration.
 On receiving a valid request, the Event Transmitter responds with a "200 OK" response containing a JSON {{RFC7159}} representation of the updated stream configuration in the body.
-The Receiver SHOULD check the response and confirm that the `iss` value matches the Issuer from which it received the Transmitter Configuration data.
+The Receiver MUST check the response and confirm that the `iss` value matches the Issuer from which it received the Transmitter Configuration data.

 The stream_id and the full set of Receiver-Supplied properties MUST be present